 Charitable Trusts and Parish/Town Councils - Navigating the Minefield

-Course tutor: Roger Taylor is the Senior Partner of Hedleys Solicitors, a firm based in Surrey which has an extensive practice dealing with Parish and Town Councils in England.
+Course tutor: Roger Taylor is a Consultant at Wellers Hedleys Solicitors, a firm based in Surrey which has an extensive practice dealing with Parish and Town Councils in England.
 He lectures on subjects such as Common Land, Village Greens and Charitable Trusts for the SLCC and on other matters relating to the practice and procedure of Parish and Town Councils for a number of County Associations.

 This one day course explains the law relating to trusts and provides operational guidance for the trusteeship of charities.